ubccr/xdmod-supremm/docs/supremm-bootstrap.md

 title: Initial run
 ---

+The Job Performance data workflow is run as a series of batch processing scripts executed periodically via cron.

-We highly recommend manually running the various scripts in the Job Performance Data workflow first before setting up the periodic cron jobs.
-We recommend using the debug options for the scripts when running manually.
+Before setting up the batch processing workflow, we highly recommend manually running the various scripts in debug mode.

 ## Prerequisites